 For management services related to CCA-LTD, CC is to be paid an annual non-cumulative incentive partnership management fee.
 The fee is payable to the extent of available cash flow.
-During the years ended December 31, 2019 and 2018, CC earned \$156,216 and \$177,939, respectively, in incentive partnership management fees which has been eliminated between CCA-LTD and CC and is not included on the accompanying consolidated statements of activities.
+During the years ended December 31, 2020 and 2019, CC earned \$168,986 and \$156,216, respectively, in incentive partnership management fees which has been eliminated between CCA-LTD and CC and is not included on the accompanying consolidated statements of activities.

 For management services related to OGA-LTD, OA is to be paid an annual non-cumulative incentive partnership management fee.
 The fee is payable to the extent of available cash flow.
-During the years ended December 31, 2019 and 2018, OA earned \$235,569 and \$225,069, respectively, in incentive partnership management fees which has been eliminated between OGA-LTD and OA and is not included on the accompanying consolidated statements of activities.
+During the years ended December 31, 2020 and 2019, OA earned \$242,976 and \$235,569, respectively, in incentive partnership management fees which has been eliminated between OGA-LTD and OA and is not included on the accompanying consolidated statements of activities.

 EHG charges OA, CC, LOVI, ECA, and FNPS a supervisory accounting fee for accounting, management and supervisory services provided.
-For the years ended December 31, 2019 and 2018, supervisory accounting fees of \$165,000 and \$165,000 were earned by EHG, which have been eliminated on the accompanying consolidated statements of activities.
-As of December 31, 2019 and 2018, supervisory accounting fees of \$24,000 and \$24,000, respectively, were due to EHG from LOVI, which have been eliminated on the accompanying consolidating statements of financial position.
+For the years ended December 31, 2020 and 2019, supervisory accounting fees of \$146,600 and \$165,000, respectively, were earned by EHG, which have been eliminated on the accompanying consolidated statements of activities.
+As of December 31, 2020 and 2019, supervisory accounting fees of \$24,000 and \$24,000, respectively, were due to EHG from LOVI, which have been eliminated on the accompanying consolidating statements of financial position.
 No formal executed agreement exists in regards to the supervisory accounting fee.
 EHG assesses the fee annually based upon an estimate of services performed and costs incurred related to accounting, management and supervisory services provided directly to OA, CC, LOVI, ECA, and FNPS.

-RNI charges OA and CC asset management fees for management and supervisory services provided related to OGA-LTD and CCA-LTD. For the years ended December 31, 2019 and 2018, asset management fees of \$120,000 and \$120,000 were earned by

-RNI, which have been eliminated on the accompanying consolidated statements of activities.
-As of December 31, 2019 and 2018, supervisory accounting fees of \$1,280 and \$1,280, respectively, were due to RNI from OA and CC, which have been eliminated on the accompanying consolidated statements of financial position.
+RNI charges OA and CC asset management fees for management and supervisory services provided related to OGA-LTD and CCA-LTD. For the years ended December 31, 2020 and 2019, asset management fees of \$120,000 and \$120,000 were earned by RNI, which have been eliminated on the accompanying consolidated statements of activities.
+As of December 31, 2020 and 2019, supervisory accounting fees of \$0 and \$1,280, respectively, were due to RNI from OA and CC, which have been eliminated on the accompanying consolidated statements of financial position.
 RNI assesses the fee annually based upon an estimate of services performed and costs incurred related to management and supervisory services provided directly to OA and CC.

-RNI charges LOVI asset management fees for management and supervisory services provided related to LOVI-LTD. For the years ended December 31, 2019 and 2018, asset management fees of \$20,000 and \$20,000 were earned by RNI, which have been eliminated on the accompanying consolidated statements of activities.
+RNI charges LOVI asset management fees for management and supervisory services provided related to LOVI-LTD. For the years ended December 31, 2020 and 2019, asset management fees of \$20,000 and \$20,000 were earned by RNI, which have been eliminated on the accompanying consolidated statements of activities.
+As of December 31, 2020 and 2019, asset management fees of \$20,000 and \$0, respectively, were due to RNI from LOVI, which have been eliminated on the accompanying consolidated statements of financial position.

 RNI charges ECA asset management fees for management and supervisory services provided related to ECA.
-For the years ended December 31, 2019 and 2018, asset management fees of \$42,000 and \$42,000, respectively, were earned and paid to RNI, which have been eliminated on the accompanying consolidated statements of activities.
+For the years ended December 31, 2020 and 2019, asset management fees of \$17,500 and \$42,000, respectively, were earned and paid to RNI, which have been eliminated on the accompanying consolidated statements of activities.
 RNI assesses the fee annually based upon an estimate of services performed and costs incurred related to management and supervisory services provided directly to ECA.